SEND Policy 2024.docx

 • The Mental Capacity Act Code of Practice: Protecting the vulnerable (2013 updated 2020).

-This Policy should be read in conjunction with Roselyn House School/ The RHISE Service:
+This Policy should be read in conjunction with Roselyn House School:

 Single Equality Policy